 Growing organic citrus in cool climate zones

 We live in Ag Zone 7B on the outskirts of Greenville, SC.
-However, being explorative gardening nuts, we’ve decided that our geographical location shouldn’t stop us from growing things like avocados, bananas, and citrus.
+However, being explorative gardening nuts, we’ve decided that our geographical location shouldn’t stop us from growing things like avocados, bananas, papayas, and citrus.